jackywu/gowatch/README.md

 # do not need to listen to the directory
 excluded_paths:
     - path
+# do not watch these file which match the regex-pattern
+ExcludedPattern: ""
 # main package path, can also be a single file, multiple files separated by commas
 build_pkg: ""
 # build tags
 build_tags: ""

+# any file modification event will be ignored during this time gap, unit: second
+BuildGap: 0
 ```